Hajime Sorayama: Career

 Sorayama is known for his fine art, illustration, and industrial design.
 Of the distinction between the first two, Soryama commented in an interview: "Unlike art, illustration is not a matter of emotion or hatreds, but an experience that comes naturally through logical thinking."

-Sorayama's first art book Sexy Robot, was published by Genko-sha in 1983.
-For the work, he used ideas from pin-up art, which in the book then appear as chrome-plated gynoids in suggestive poses.
-His next book, Pin-up (Graphic-sha, 1984), continued in the same vein.
-A number of his other works similarly revolve around figures in suggestive poses, including highly realistic depictions in latex and leather.
-His pin-up work appeared monthly for years in the pages of Penthouse magazine, and Playboy TV later aired made a television special on Soryama's art.
-Sorayama said of his pin-up work: "That’s my mania.
-I’ve been drawing them since high school.
+Sorayama began drawing erotic art of gynoid robots in 1983.
+His pin-up work appeared monthly for years in the pages of Penthouse magazine, and Playboy TV later aired made a television special on Sorayama's art.
+In an interview, he said pin-up was his "mania", commenting that "I've been drawing them since high school.
 Back then, there was this thing for the Playboy and Penthouse playmates.
-Now, it’s the girl-next-door, idol type, but in our day, these pin-ups were like goddesses.
+Now, it's the girl-next-door, idol type, but in our day, these pin-ups were like goddesses.
 I guess I could describe it as my own goddess cult."

-In 1985 Sorayama published the video Illustration Video, his first work apart from the books of illustrations.
-This features work he did for the films Brain Dead (1992), Timecop (1994), and Space Trucker (1995); design of trading cards, limited-edition prints, CD-ROMs, and the cover art for Aerosmith's 2001 album Just Push Play; art exhibitions; and the initial design for what would eventually become Sony's dog-like robotic "pet", the AIBO.
-He published an additional four books in the 1980s, and three new volumes plus a retrospective collection in the 1990s.
-Production models of Sony AIBO went to market on May 11, 1999.
+His style has influenced other works such as the 2015 film Ex Machina.